 Coordinator of Supportive Oncology Education:

-The Coordinator of Supportive Oncology Education provides personalized assistance to patients and families seeking information on diagnosis, treatment options, support groups and clinical trials, and offers appropriate referrals to other information sources.
+The Coordinator of Supportive Oncology Education provides personalized assistance to patients and families seeking information on diagnosis, treatment options, support groups, clinical trials, and offers appropriate referrals to other information sources.
 Computers are available for patient and family use.
 As a Licensed Clinical Social Worker Mariam also sees patients and their loved ones for supportive counseling.
 She is involved with outreach and oversight of our volunteer program.

 Healthy eating is important for everyone, but people with cancer often have special concerns.
 Registered Dietitians provide up-to-date research-based nutrition advice throughout cancer treatment and into recovery.